 Select the video on this page to get more information on how the task force came about.

-The task force consisted of approximately 33 members representing a cross-section of our community and was chaired by Assistant City Manager Ed Zuercher and Assistant Police Chief Jeri Williams, and facilitated by Equal Opportunity Department Director Lionel Lions.
+The task force consisted of approximately 33 members representing a cross-section of our community and was chaired by then Assistant City Manager Ed Zuercher and Assistant Police Chief Jeri Williams, and facilitated by Equal Opportunity Department Director Lionel Lions.
 A representative of the U.S. Department of Justice (DOJ) Community Relations Services, Ron Wakabayashi, observed task force sessions and offered advice and input from his experiences with the DOJ.

 The task force met from from April to November 2010 to develop a plan to implement short-term, intermediate, and long-term strategies and programs to address officer training, communication, community policing and public outreach.